fatihsokmen/android-icecast-broadcast/README.md

 Mp3 is the only format that is currently supported but vorbiss ogg will be added as an alternative container/encoder.
 Vorbis and ogg native libraries are also included and working without limitation.

 ###Help###
-Code is straightforward, but if you have additional questions, write me: fatih dot sokmen at gmail dot com
+Code is easy to understand and implementation is straightforward, but if you have additional questions, write me: fatih dot sokmen at gmail dot com